hzi-bifo/corona_lineage_dynamics/README.md

 Calls: getURL -> curlPerform -> <Anonymous> -> fun
 Execution halted
 ```
-If the pipeline encounter these errors, it will automatically switch to a version of the code inside the repository.
+If the pipeline encounters these errors, it will automatically switch to the local version of the data inside the repository.
 Note that in this case, the data could not be up-to-date.
 Fixing the network connection will fix this issue.

 Also, besides the files inside the `outputs` folder, the pipeline should create the following files.
 ```